 Unfortunately, many narcissists display low levels of empathy.
 In these cases, they simply don’t feel bad for hurting other people.

 ut this may not be enough to trigger a shift in how they behave towards you.
 For more information on this topic, see my related article: Can a Narcissist Truly Apologise.

-How to Deal With a Narcissistic Liar
+How to Deal With a Narcissist Who Lies?

 So we’ve gone over the “what” and the “why” of narcissistic lies, now let’s talk about how you can deal with them.

 As we’ve talked about, it can be hard to separate fact from fiction when dealing with narcissists, especially the high-functioning variety.

 Next, try to evaluate the situation carefully.
 Lies and manipulation are a form of emotional abuse, and they are not something you should feel you need to accept.

 Should You Confront a Narcissist About Their Lying?

 Because some narcissists have a way of getting you “under their spell”, so to speak, you may hold strong, and genuine affection towards them, even despite their abusive behaviour.

 This will not be the first time they’ve been caught lying, and, quite possibly, they’ve had some practice at getting out of this situation.